agee6/austenGee/README.md

 # [My Personal Site](austengee.com)

-This is a bootstrap site that I used from my personal site. on it you can see all of my other projects, as well as links to my resume and Linked in profiles.
+This is a bootstrap site that I used from my personal site.
+Here you can find many of my other projects, as well as links to my resume and Linked in profiles.

 Links to projects: